Walking Liberty Half Dollar 1936

 11 reviews

-A silver coin graded MS-65, featuring a Walking Liberty design and an original bag fragment.
+A silver coin graded MS-63, featuring a historic Walking Liberty design and an original bag fragment.

 0 reviews